 This is a sponsored post for Visit Cedar City.

-The Maestro’s first job after receiving his DMA (doctor of musical arts) was in Cedar City, Utah.
+My husband’s first job after receiving his DMA (doctor of musical arts) was in Cedar City, Utah.
 During the three years that we lived in Cedar City, we were blessed to be able to participate in the rich tradition of the cultural arts there, as both performers and audience members.

 If you are an lover of the arts and want to expose your family to some wonderful artistic experiences, Cedar City (also known as Festival City USA) is a great choice for your next family vacation.
 Not only are there many options too see great theatre and music, Cedar City is close to some of nature’s most magnificent artistic creations, making it a prime spot for a summer getaway full of outdoor activities your family is sure to love.